Skip to main content

 On each sync, Redbark Sync:

-2. Reads existing Transaction IDs — the “Transaction ID” property is queried to identify transactions that have already been synced
+2. Reads existing Transaction IDs: the database is queried and the Transaction ID property is used to identify transactions that have already been synced.

-Transaction IDRich textUnique identifier used for deduplication
+Transaction IDTextUnique identifier used for deduplication

 DateDateTransaction date